Testing $\Lambda$CDM With Dwarf Galaxy Morphology: Conclusions

 Given the current estimators the LG dwarf galaxies with $M/L > 100 M_\odot/L_\odot$ appear to exhibit scaling expected for oblate bodies, and are morphologically distinct from both the brighter LG dwarf population and CDM hydrodynamic simulations which exhibit prolate-like behavior.
 Clearly, additional optical and spectral observations of particularly faint dwarf galaxies will improve the quality of dim LG dwarfs as an estimator for the underlying structure distribution.
 The next generation of sky surveys are poised to discover and characterize a collection of even dimmer dwarf galaxies, and it will be interesting see if the discrepancy we observe holds up against additional data.

-With the data accessible to us, we have identified a discrepancy between current observations and the isolated dwarf galaxies from the FIRE simulation, but we are fundamentally interested in the correspondence between the Local Group dwarf galaxies and the $\Lambda$CDM-sourced expectation.
-In particular hydro-intensive simulations do not currently have the resolution to simulate host-satellite systems and the galaxies we have used are isolated dwarfs.
-However, we expect that tidal effects will only increase prolateness in galaxies.
-On the observation side, it is increasingly unclear that the model of a single isothermal stellar population is a valid description of dwarf galaxies \cite{2012ApJ...756L...2A, 2018MNRAS.476.2168M, Battaglia:2006up}.
-With consistent improvements in our ability to model hydrodynamics and to observe and identify ever fainter astrophysical objects, these two questions are converging.
+With the data accessible to us, we have identified a discrepancy between current observations and the isolated dwarf galaxies from the FIRE simulation, but we are fundamentally interested in the correspondence between the Local Group dwarf galaxies and the $\Lambda$CDM-sourced expectation, and caveats remain on the comparability of the observed and simulated systems.
+In particular hydro-intensive simulations do not currently have the resolution to simulate host-satellite systems and the simulated galaxies we have used are isolated dwarfs, while observations are dominantly of satellites.
+Tidal disruptions, shocking, and ram pressure are expected to effect morphologies in ways that are not currently reflected in simulations. {In particular, it should be noted that this set of FIRE simulations do not provide a good representation of dim CDM galaxies, predominantly consisting of galaxies with $M/L < 100 M_\odot/L_\odot$.} Further, these satellites are expected to be seeded by a range of halo masses (\cite{Brooks:2012vi}) while current FIRE simulations are all sourced by $\sim 10^{10} M_\odot$ halos.
+However, it is unclear that any of these tidal effects or an increased dark matter content will increase oblateness in galaxies, as larger CDM-only simulations predict prolate halos at all scales (\cite{2012AJ....144....4M}).
+On the observation side, it is increasingly unclear that the model of a single isothermal stellar population is a valid description of dwarf galaxies (\cite{2012ApJ...756L...2A, 2018MNRAS.476.2168M, Battaglia:2006up}), and the galaxies observable to us are ultimately finite and preferentially luminous.

-However, it is useful to keep in mind that disagreements between these two samples currently could point to a failure of either the simulation or observation sample to represent its underlying distribution (due to insufficient sampling, imprecise measurements, etc.), as well as indications of baryonic or dark matter physics that has yet to be modeled.
+It is useful to keep in mind that disagreements between these two samples currently could point to an inability of either the simulation or observation sample to represent its underlying distribution (due to insufficient sampling, imprecise measurements, etc.), as well as indications of baryonic or dark matter physics that has yet to be modeled. {The discrepancy we point out in this work could be due to any of these, and future studies on this will be informative as the quality of these datasets increase.} With consistent improvements in our ability to model hydrodynamics and to observe and identify ever fainter astrophysical objects, the systems that we simulate and observe are converging.